zkamvar/user2021/prose.md

 material for the hundreds of workshops we run each year.
 So, these sites have three distinct
 audiences:

-1. The Carpentries Instructors who refer to these materials as they teach our workshops.
+1. The certified Carpentries Instructors who refer to these materials as they teach our workshops.
 2. The learners in a Carpentries workshop who rely on these lessons after a workshop as they review and practice their newly aquired skills.
 3. The educators who adapt these open-licensed materials for their own lessons.

-The source for these lessons are hosted on GitHub were volunteer Maintainers ensure that the lessons are accurate and up-to-date.
+The source for these lessons are hosted on GitHub where volunteer Maintainers ensure that the lessons are accurate and up-to-date.
 We encourage a culture of open contribution, where members of our community can suggest a